weihuangsheng/Building_Blocks/README.md

 # BuidingBlocks
-This repository is an implementation of  "On finite difference schemes approximated minimized L2 norm error and "Building Blocks" acceleration" by Wei HuangSheng, Huang Zhu and Xi Guang.
+This repository is an implementation of  "On finite difference schemes approximating the minimum L2 norm error and "Building Blocks" acceleration" by Wei HuangSheng, Huang Zhu and Xi Guang.